When someone comes to me for one to one business coaching, I ask this one question to cut through to the real issues

 Are you selling products or services?
 Or a mix?

 Many people start their business by offering a service.
 Especially if you’ve come to self-employment through being a freelancer.
 Maybe when you got made redundant, or you decided you couldn’t face the commute any more and set up on your own.
-Or when you had children, and you needed more flexibility in your life.
+Or when you had children and you needed more flexibility in your life.
 A services business is the quickest way to get going.

 But…just because you started with a service business, it doesn’t mean you have to stay that way.
 You could package up your services differently.
 There are all kinds of different digital products you can bring in to replace your services business.

 Or maybe you’re already wholly product-based.
 You might sell physical products like my client who imports mugs from Morocco, or the lovely people at Nutleys Kitchen Gardens.
 Or maybe you’re selling a membership programme, software as a service, or courses and workshops.

-If you’re selling products, either digital or physical products, your challenges scaling up are in the infrastructure.
-Or in marketing and getting enough of those lovely customers to buy from you.
+If you’re selling products, either digital or physical products, your challenges in scaling up are more about marketing and getting enough of those lovely customers to buy from you.
 And the potential for scaling your business is much greater.

 My guide to business models takes you through the different options you have for your mix of products and services.
 Then you can make the right choices for the kind of business you want to create for the long term.